prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 - Basic knowledge of Unix commands
 - Good understanding of HTML/CSS concepts
 - Grasp on JavaScript fundamentals
-- Basics of mongoDB is a plus.
+- Basics of MongoDB is a plus.

 You can learn more about the [concepts you need to learn before starting MERN here.](https://altcampus.school/community/posts/prerequisites-for-learning-MERN-stack)